shoutcool/ledger-app-tau/README.md

 information as much as possible, but each omission brings with it the risk of introducing a vulnerability.
 Therefore, an app should display all data by default, and omit data only after subjecting the omission to extreme scrutiny.
-The Tau app adheres to this principle more closely than most Ledger apps, and as a result is not affected by certain vulnerabilities affecting those apps.
+The Lamden app adheres to this principle more closely than most Ledger apps, and as a result is not affected by certain vulnerabilities affecting those apps.

 ## Developer Notes